MCP Server

 - "Who has worked on the payment service?"

-The AI assistant will automatically use the Lightfast tools to search your workspace memory and provide answers with sources.
+The AI assistant will automatically use the Lightfast search tool to find answers with sources.

 CLI Options